cdeck3r/instablog/docs_site/content/post/project.md

 * To be able to single-click deploy the software on a Virtual Private Server
 * Optionally: To enable a simple remote monitoring notifying the regular successful or failed run

+### Valueable Contributions

+Instablog has some features, where it may have an advantage over alternative solutions.

+* Keeps track of the complete feed history
+* Highly modular and easy to extend because of a file system based interface using `.csv` files

+However, instablog requires a Linux server to run.
+One may think to parasitically run instablog on [Travis](https://travis-ci.org/).

 ### Alternative Solutions

 Other options of Instagram-Blog-crossposting include